 2. (Removing potential distraction) Workout in the evening

-3. (Brain food) Eat protein based breakfast
+3. (Brain food) Eat protein-based breakfast

-The recap Create a plan, create a system to support your plan, and create habits to support your system.
+So...create a system to support your plan, and create habits to support your system.
 Base your habits on the system.
 Base your system on the plan.
 Base your plan on your goals.
 Now get to it.

 I want to hear from you.

 Do you have a plan that you are working on now?
 How are systems and habits getting you through your plan?
-If you aren't succeeding in achieving your goals, then do you see how this might help you achieve the results you want?
+If you aren't succeeding in achieving your goals, do you see how this blog might help you achieve the results you want?
 Leave a comment below.